Strange Life of Lee Harvey Oswald: Assassination

 David Ferrie connection

 David Ferrie knew Lee Harvey Oswald years before in the Civil Air Patrol.
 A strident anti-Communist, Ferrie became associated with the New Orleans office of the Frente Revolucionario Democratico, a CIA-backed organization.
 He was an associate of private investigator Guy Banister, a former FBI agent and political activist.
 Banister's office was right around the corner from the Cuban Revolutionary Council, an anti-Castro group.
-Oswald had included that address on some of the flyers he had been handing out.
+Oswald had included that address on some of the fliers he had been handing out.

 On the afternoon of the day that Kennedy was assassinated, Banister and Jack Martin went drinking together.
 The two men got involved in a dispute, and Banister hit Martin several times.
 Martin was so badly injured that he had to be detained in the local Charity Hospital.